espocrm/documentation/docs/development/metadata/app-language.md

 *string*

-A list of available languages available in the application.
+A list of languages available in the application.
 The name format: `en_US`.

 ## aclDependencies